Civilian Hearing Board Member

 COMMITMENT and COMPENSATION

-Once an applicant has been selected and completed the above trainings, they will be added to a roster of eligible civilian board members.
+Once an applicant has been selected and completed the above training, they will be added to a roster of eligible civilian board members.
 Thereafter, every time BPD forms an Administrative Hearing Board to hear a specific case against an officer, the Office of Administrative Hearings will reach out to eligible civilians on the roster to select individuals to serve, based on their availability.
 Usually, one can expect to serve on an Administrative Hearing Board for 1-2 days.

 Applicants who complete all of the above eligibility requirements will receive a stipend of $500.
 Additionally, a nominal stipend will be paid for each Hearing Board on which they serve.